gadig17/strava_activity_fetcher/readme.md

 ## Features

-- **Weekly Activity Fetching**: Automatically retrieves activities from Monday to today
+- **Flexible Date Range Fetching**: Retrieve activities for custom date ranges or default to current week
 - **Console Output**: Clean, Markdown-formatted summaries for easy copy-pasting into AI chats
 - **JSON Export**: Saves all activity data to structured JSON files in a `summary/` folder
 - **Activity Types Supported**: